Little Broken

 How Do You Make Oatmeal Taste Good?

-For example, I’m a huge fan of using milk and butter combo when it comes to making baked oatmeal.
+• Milk and butter.
+I’m a huge fan of using a milk and butter combo when it comes to making baked oatmeal.
 Both add amazing creaminess and flavor.
-Of course you can use a non-dairy alternative, such as almond milk but it’s just not the same.
+Of course, you can use a non-dairy alternative, such as almond milk but it’s just not the same.

 Baked oatmeal with applesauce ingredients